MarioSieg/KESTD-Ronin/README.md

 The engine and the integrated editor "AutoTec" can be used to create fully features 3D apps, simulations and games.
 The engine is designed to be very easy to use and flexible - hence "experiment friendly", because it is also often used to test algorithms, rendering techiques or physics.
-But you can also modify it, create your own variation or even use it as base to create your very own engine.
+Besides from games it can also be used to create visualizations of all kinds; for demos, architecture and art.
 Also it is currently used by KerboGames for various projects and demos.

 ## What languages?